spfohl/spfohl.github.io/_pages/about.md

   - /about.html
 ---

 I am PhD student in Biomedical Informatics at Stanford, advised by <a href="https://shahlab.stanford.edu/">Nigam Shah</a>.
 My work broadly focuses on the use of machine learning to guide clinical decision making.
 Recently, I have focused on understanding how to design such systems to be fair and robust.
 Before coming to Stanford, I worked with <a href="https://pwp.gatech.edu/cassie-mitchell-lab/">Cassie Mitchell</a> at Georgia Tech on developing models of disease progression in Amyotrophic Lateral Sclerosis.
+In 2019, I was a research intern at Google Health, working on <a href="https://arxiv.org/abs/1911.05861">privacy-preserving clinical machine learning</a>.

 Select Publications
 ===